Clownce/PurePlayer/README.md

 # PurePlayer
-A music player by Qt5.5.
+A Music Player by Qt5.5.